 “Most families in those days were one-car families so if you wanted to surf after school you walked.
 We were lucky at Lorne because there were those little wooden bathing boxes like at Brighton and Wayne Lynch and I would leave our boards in it so you didn’t have to carry them up the hill — because they were really heavy,” she said.

 Indeed, Gail thinks the new system is definitely an improvement, but she shared she was happier back when the sport was yet to become a full-blown global competition.
 She said, though, that even a little attention from the media would have been still welcomed.
 According to the world surfing champ Stephanie Gilmore, who currently has four Bells Beach Trophies, Gail was her inspiration.

 Apart from Stephanie, there were a plethora of other world-renowned and next-generation female surfers who joined the competition at Bells Beach.
-For instance, 11-year-old Sara Hickson partook in the WSL’s Rising Tides and she also said she felt it was like a dream come true.
+For instance, young Sara Hickson first partook in the WSL’s Rising Tides at 11 years old and she also said she felt it was like a dream come true.
 Thankfully, the sport commits to gender equality.

 The Bells Beach surfing competition is held every year from the 17th to the 27th of April.